 2.5 mg

-Each white, round tablet, scored and engraved "MID" over "2.5" on one side, contains 2.5 mg midodrine hydrochloride.
-Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate, microcrystalline cellulose, and starch.
+Each white-to-off-white, round, scored tablet debossed with "H" above the score line and "P" below the score on one side and "504" on the other side, contains 2.5 mg of midodrine.
+Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate, microcrystalline cellulose, and pregelatinized starch.

 5 mg

-Each orange, round tablet, scored and engraved "MID" over "5" on one side, contains 5 mg midodrine hydrochloride.
-Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate, microcrystalline cellulose, starch, and FD&C Yellow No. 6 Aluminum Lake 40%.
+Each light-orange-coloured, round, scored tablet debossed with "H" above the score and "P" below the score on one side and "505" on the other side, contains 5 mg of midodrine.
+Nonmedicinal ingredients: colloidal silicon dioxide, magnesium stearate, microcrystalline cellulose, pregelatinized starch and the colourant FD&C Yellow No. 6/Sunset Yellow FCF Aluminum Lake.

 There may be an interaction between midodrine and any of the following: